KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 ### Justification

-Both final models -- K-Nearest Neighbors classifier and LSTM Recurrent Neural Network -- have much higher accuracy than the GaussianNB benchark model as shown in the table below:
+Both final models -- K-Nearest Neighbors classifier and LSTM Recurrent Neural Network -- have much higher accuracy than the Gaussian Naive Bayes classifier benchmark model as shown in the table below:

 Model                                                                             | Type        | Accuracy on test data
 ----------------------------------------------------------------------------------|-------------|----------------------
 K-Nearest Neighbors classifier operating on 54 (out of 153) principal components  | final model | 99.85%
-LSTM Recurrent Neural Network operating on raw sensor data                        | final model | 99.70% Support Vector Machine applied to thigh sensor data, reported in [3]             | benchmark   | 99.48% benchmark model (GaussianNB) operating on single (out of 153) feature `Acc_Z_var` | benchmark   | 67%
+LSTM Recurrent Neural Network operating on raw sensor data                        | final model | 99.70% Support Vector Machine applied to thigh sensor data, reported in [3]             | benchmark   | 99.48% benchmark model (Gaussian Naive Bayes classifier) operating on a single (out of 153) feature `Acc_Z_var` | benchmark   | 67%

 Another model reported in [3] is a Support Vector Machine applied to data obtained from a sensor attached to a test person's right thigh.
 It has an accuracy almost as high as the accuracies of the final models.